 Celebrate the Literary Arts

-This model program is funded by the City of Los Angeles, Department of Cultural Affairs, The Ahmanson Foundation and will be delivered in partnership with USC’s Neighborhood Academic Initiative (NAI).
-We are most excited to work with USC’s NAI and the and these community schools as the program was launched on the college campus in 2011.
+This model program is funded by the City of Los Angeles, Department of Cultural Affairs and The Ahmanson Foundation and is delivered in partnership with USC’s Neighborhood Academic Initiative (NAI).
+If your school is interested in participating in the 2017-18 school year program, contact Light Bringer Project.

 Literature for Life unites writers, artists, and educators to ignite young minds with a love of reading, writing, and the visual arts.
 We consider ourselves to be a new kind of beast: part online literary journal, part educator’s resource center, and part community salon.
 Our goal is to connect LA’s youth with an open source text filled with contemporary works by local writers and artists while simultaneously sharing LA’s rich literary offerings with the world.

-Our site will feature two issues a year, containing a collection of fiction and nonfiction, poetry, short stories, articles, essays, and artwork created for us by writers and artists primarily from the Los Angeles region.
+Our site features five issues with one to two issues added per year, containing a collection of fiction and nonfiction, poetry, short stories, articles, essays, and artwork created for us by writers and artists primarily from the Los Angeles region.
 Texts and images are paired with tailormade lesson plans, designed to help teachers introduce locally produced writing and artwork into their classrooms so that students may better see themselves and their communities represented in their curriculum.
-Filling the gap left by expensive, monolithic, and often outdated textbooks, our literature and artwork are selected to resonate with L.A.based youth and celebrate the full diversity of Los Angeles, its culture, and its people.
+Filling the gap left by expensive, monolithic, and often outdated textbooks, our literature and artwork are selected to resonate with L.A. based youth and celebrate the full diversity of Los Angeles, its culture, and its people.

 We hope that Literature for Life will become a prestigious publication for writers and artists to showcase their work, a go-to resource for teachers throughout Los Angeles, and a model for cities and schools everywhere for uniting local talent with youth to improve communities.